maxiwee69/CS2-kernel-cheat/README.md

 ## Features

-- Simple triggerbot with autostop
+- Simple triggerbot with autostop(you need to uncomment it at line 285 in the usermode/src/main.cpp)
 - Simple bhop
 - Hitsounds
 - Kernelmode to be undetectable by vac